Vitaly Khomitsevich

 Vitaly Walerjewicz Khomitsevich (born 18 November 1978) is a six Russian ice speedway world champion.

+Career

-Khomitsevich won the Individual Ice Speedway World Championship title in 2003 and the Team Ice Racing World Championship titles with Russia in 2003, 2004, 2005, 2007 and 2008.
+Khomitsevich won the Individual Ice Speedway World Championship title in 2003.
+He finished runner-up four times from 2004 to 2008, three of them behind Nikolay Krasnikov.

+Khomitsevich won the Team Ice Racing World Championship titles with Russia in 2003, 2004, 2005, 2007 and 2008.

 His younger brother is another multiple world champion Dmitry Khomitsevich.